spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

 To finalize your CIAM provider implementation and include it in the existing GLUE authorization process, you need to implement `\Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\RequestBuilderPluginInterface` together with `\Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\RequestValidatorPluginInterface`.
 Their implementations must persist in the `CiamProviderRestApi` module following the implementation example.
-You can also extend `GlueRequestCustomerTransfer` with Ciam Provider attributes that you would like to use, e.g., Token, TokenId.
+You can also extend `GlueRequestCustomerTransfer` with Ciam Provider's attributes that you want to use—for example, Token, TokenId.
 The logic within the `CiamTokenUserRequestBuilderInterface` implementation must combine the usage of the previously implemented steps.
 It triggers the CIAM token parser, the CIAM token decoder, and the Customer creator.